These are common questions asked by individuals considering graduate school at IUPUI. We hope you find the answers helpful.

 - To apply, be sure to follow the instructions provided by the program to which you are applying.
 You will need to complete an online application and pay an application fee.

-- The IUPUI Graduate Office offers free workshops to assist you in preparing a successful graduate application package.
+- The IU Graduate School Indianapolis offers free workshops to assist you in preparing a successful graduate application package.
 Admission to graduate programs and applications for fellowships often requires testing of prior learning.
 The most commonly used of these examinations is the Graduate Record Examination, or GRE.
 You will find tips for applying on our website and at Pathways to Science.
 For the Pathways page, scroll down to the Resource Toolbox with the headings “Graduate School” and “Preparing Applications”.

 To be eligible for a temporary intercampus transfer (ICT), you must be active in a graduate/professional degree-seeking program at another Indiana University campus, be in good academic standing with a cumulative GPA of 3.0 or higher (2.3 GPA for Law School), and have not been an ICT student at IUPUI for more than 2 consecutive terms.

 Detailed information about ICT and how to apply can be found at Temporary Intercampus Transfer (ICT).

 - If you will come to IUPUI on a nonimmigrant student visa, IUPUI International Admissions is your source for admissions information.

 - If you are a non-native speaker of English, you will need to demonstrate English proficiency.